 Anyone from any practice can refer you, so don’t worry too much about applying for one practice while being referred by people from other practices.

 Now that you know who best to network with, where can you find these people?
 There are four common ways to start networking, from most to least effective: networking through your school’s consulting clubs; networking through acquaintances, networking through events, and cold contacts.

 Networking through your school’s consulting clubs

 Often overlooked, the most effective way to network is to build connections with alumni at your school’s consulting clubs.
 Connections made through this channel are easy to access and maintain, giving you better chances of getting mentorship and referral.

 Networking through acquaintances

-Start with the consultants you know, followed by anyone your colleagues, friends and family can introduce.
-The biggest limitation is accessibility – you might not find any potential lead.
+Start with the consultants you know, followed by anyone your colleagues, friends, and family can introduce.
+The biggest limitation is accessibility – you might not find any potential leads.

 Networking through events

 This method is most convenient for applicants from target schools